Pile Blob Metadata

 • validation previously failed because the on-disk bytes did not match the recorded hash, for example after the pile file was corrupted before this process opened it.

-For more detail on how the metadata is laid out on disk, see the Pile Format chapter.
+For additional background on the binary layout and how the header interacts with padding, see the Pile Format chapter.